orlp/golf-cpu/specs.md

 The assembler supports a couple quality-of-life enhancements over just a series of instructions:

-    ; everything after a semicolon is a comment
+    ; Everything after a semicolon is a comment.

-    label:
     ; A label is an identifier of the form [a-zA-Z_][a-zA-Z0-9_]+ followed by a ; colon.
 It is replaced in the final code by an offset in bytes from the ; start of the instruction stream to the first instruction after the label.
+    tolower:

-    ; immediates may be full Python expressions, as long as they evaluate to a ; 64-bit integer.
+        ; Immediates may be full Python expressions, as long as they evaluate to ; a 64-bit integer.
         in a
-    add a, a, ord("a") - ord("A") ; equivalent to add a, a, 32
+        add a, a, ord("a") - ord("A") ; Equivalent to add a, a, 32.
         out a
+        jmp tolower

 ---